A simple breakdown or minor accident could be enough to turn your carefree road trip into a bit of drama.

-Also be warned in some country’s, you couldn’t pass the vehicle safety inspection regulations with a plugged tyre but they’re brilliant for getting you out of a sticky situation.
+Also be warned in some country’s, you couldn’t pass the vehicle safety inspection regulations with a plugged tire but they’re brilliant for getting you out of a sticky situation.

 Keep a handy size box in your door pocket.

-On loose tracks, soft sand and mud releasing air to reduce tyre pressure helps widen your footprint and improve grip.
+On loose tracks, soft sand and mud releasing air to reduce tire pressure helps widen your footprint and improve grip.

-Once clear of the soft slippery surface you should air up again because under-inflated tyres are dangerous at speed.
+Once clear of the soft slippery surface you should air up again because under-inflated tires are dangerous at speed.

 On some long road trip routes, like the northern part of Ruta 40 in Argentina, stretches of soft sand tracks alternative with loose gravel ripio for miles.

-Inflating and deflating tyres is a regular occurrence on these kinds of routes.
+Inflating and deflating tires is a regular occurrence on these kinds of routes.

-If you expect to drive on anything other than tarmac roads, include a good quality 12v piston air compressor and a long hose to reach the rear tyres.
+If you expect to drive on anything other than tarmac roads, include a good quality 12v piston air compressor and a long hose to reach the rear tires.

 Some overland campervan builds include permanently fit air compressors with a pressurised air tank for this type of work.

 If you have air brakes on your camper, a permanently installed compressor might be convenient though it is more kit to fit.